simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

 encrypt the passwords used by the puppet module :code:`pupmod-simp-simp_snmpd`.

 The :code:`pupmod-simp-simp_snmpd` module uses the :code:`simp_snmpd::v3_users_hash`
-hiera data value to confiugre the net-snmp users.
+hiera data value to configure the net-snmp users.
 Unencrypted, the hiera value would be in a common hiera file in the environment, such as :file:`/etc/puppetlabs/code/environments/production/data/common.yaml`.
 The setting would look like: